Moonsploit/shimboot/README.md

+Modified version of shimboot which uses dl.fanqyxl.net for the raw shim source.
+Only build_complete.sh is supported.

 # Chrome OS RMA Shim Bootloader

 Shimboot is a collection of scripts for patching a Chrome OS RMA shim to serve as a bootloader for a standard Linux distribution.
 It allows you to boot a full desktop Debian install on a Chromebook, without needing to unenroll it or modify the firmware.